-Students interested in FIP should refer to the Fall Interview Program Guide, which provides helpful information about the logistics of FIP, including instructions and advice on selecting employers and interviewing.
-Visit the FIP Organization site on the YLS Inside Page for fast and easy access to all things FIP, including a list of employers registered to date, links to useful websites, articles of interest, CDO handouts and program videos on FIP-related topics, and a calendar of upcoming events and deadlines.
+Students interested in FIP should refer to the FIP Pages, which provides helpful information, including instructions and advice on selecting employers and interviewing, list of employers registered to date, links to useful websites, articles of interest, CDO handouts and program videos on FIP-related topics, and a calendar of upcoming events and deadlines.
 CDO will host introductory sessions for students planning to participate in FIP.

 Spring Interview Program (SIP)

 The Spring Interview Program is Yale Law School’s annual spring recruiting event for public interest and private sector employers to interview primarily 1Ls, but also 2Ls and 3Ls for summer and permanent positions.
 Each year 15-25 employers register to meet with students during SIP.
 Students are encouraged to meet with a CDO counselor to create a specific, targeted job search strategy to meet their needs.